 Haiwan Mini Brick Ripe Pu-erh (海湾小砖熟茶) is a ripe (shu) pu-erh from Menghai County, Xishuangbanna Dai Autonomous Prefecture, Yunnan Province.
 Made from leaves that are loosely pressed into small bricks, this ripe pu-erh has a classic woody profile with a rich flavour that is earthy and nutty.
 The current batch is from 2012 harvest so it is a little aged.
 Each mini brick weights around 4.5-5 grams, making it very convenient for brewing.
 Our 10g packs have 2 bricks, while 50g packs have on average 11 bricks.

 These mini ripe pu-erh bricks make a nice difference to the usual mini tuo cha shape.
 They are produced by Haiwan Tea Factory (海湾茶厂), which is a reasonably new company.
-The founder of Haiwan Tea Factory, Mr Zou Bing Liang has worked in (since 1957), and managed the famous Menghai Tea Factory since 1984.
+The founder of Haiwan Tea Factory, Mr Zou Bing Liang has worked in the famous Menghai Tea Factory since 1957 and then managed it from 1984.
 In 1999 he decided to start his own factory with a focus on high grade tea and the high end market.
 Haiwan Tea Factory has grown in popularity and the products from here are highly sought after.

 This Haiwan Mini Brick Ripe Pu-erh is a great introduction to shu pu-erh.
 It comes in individually wrapped mini bricks that are around 5 grams in weight.
 This makes them ideal for both western style brewing (1 tuo per 500ml pot) or gong fu brewing (1 tuo per gaiwan or yixing pot).
 As the leaves are loosely pressed together, the flavours are quickly released so it is suitable for quicker brewing if you prefer a lighter cup.